 Finally, you can also amplify engagement by sharing other people’s content (with the right permissions!)

 Technology is advancing with the speed of a bullet train but the passengers inside are still wired the same as they were hundreds of years ago.
-Human behavior has not changed all that much throughout the years.
+Human behavior hasn't changed all that much throughout the years.
 We still respond to certain triggers the same way we always have.
 Writers would do well to tap into this knowledge, called behavioral economics, as it has great potential to make their copy more successful.

 Behavioral science has revealed that human beings are mostly irrational beings who make their purchasing decisions based on emotion.
 They then use logic to justify that emotional decision.
 Therefore it's not sufficient to write posts that are product-based and that solely outline the benefits of your product.
 We need to delve deeper into the psyche of our audience and the underlying need that they themselves may not even be aware of.

-It is not so much about the product or service as it is about using the product or service to get a job done.
+It's not so much about the product or service as it is about using the product or service to get a job done.
 For instance, a fast food chain that wanted to boost milkshake sales discovered that their customers were interested in the milkshake in the morning to stave off hunger and because it gave them something to do during their long commute to work.
 The company actually proceeded to make their milkshakes thicker so it would prolong the experience of drinking the milkshake.

 There are many other psychological insights and triggers you can fall back on.
 Playing to people’s emotions can be very persuasive, especially when you play to emotions of high arousal like feelings of excitement, anger, etc. rather than emotions of low arousal like contentment or sadness.